malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 - [LeftValues][22]

 Political persuasion is a mess of interests, identity, and social connections.
-The political institutions in your country can also seriously influence the way citizens recognize their political identity.
+The political institutions in your country can also influence the way citizens recognize their political identity.
 In multi-party systems people often gravitate into smaller camps (environmentalists, labor, commerce, etc) whereas in big tent party countries like the United States and the UK political persuasion is typically more holistic.
 In fact, there's some mathematics that